Es7evam/blueborne/README.md

 Run the following commands as root
 ```
 git clone https://github.com/GANESH-ICMC/blueborne
-cd bluebourne/
+cd blueborne/
 chmod u+x install.sh
 ./install.sh
 ```

 ## Usage
-Into the dir that bluebourne was installed use the command
+Into the dir that blueborne was installed use the command
 ```
 python bluebornescan.py
 ```